-LocationThe Library is located in the Frayling Building of the main RCA campus on Kensington Gore, London, SW7.
+LocationThe Library is located in the Frayling Building at the College's Kensington site.
 The nearest Underground stations are High Street Kensington (Circle and District lines) and South Kensington (Circle, District and Piccadilly lines).
 The entrance for visitors is via the reception on Jay Mews.
 For more information see Maps & Visiting.

 Collection is from second floor Dyson Building, next to the Resource Store on Tuesdays and Thursdays, 3.15–4pm, and Fridays 11.15am – 12pm.